impactoss/impactoss-org/pages/impactoss/about.md

 <a class="button medium radius" target="_blank" href="https://demo.impactoss.org">Launch demo</a>

-## Other configurations for Small States

-Further demo installations, provided by the [Permanent Mission of Singapore, Geneva](https://www.mfa.gov.sg/content/mfa/overseasmission/geneva.html) and in particular aimed at Small States, are available at:

-<strong><a target="_blank" href="https://demo-rights.impactoss.org">demo-rights.impactoss.org</a></strong> (Human Rights implementation only, no SDGs)

-<strong><a target="_blank" href="https://demo-sdgs.impactoss.org">demo-sdgs.impactoss.org</a></strong> (Human Rights and SDG implementation)

 ## Personal demo

 We will happily give you an introduction and schedule a personal demo with you.